hackerspace-ntnu/Red-Planet-Rampage/CONTRIBUTING.md

 ## Building the game

-There is a bug in this Unity version that gives build errors for missing "System.Diagnostics.Tracing".
-This is resolved by manually downgrading the version in "bcl.exe.config".
+There is a bug in this Unity version that gives build errors for missing `System.Diagnostics.Tracing`.
+This is resolved by manually downgrading the version in `Library/PackageCache/com.unity.burst@1.8.4/.Runtime/bcl.exe.config`.
 The dependency should be replaced with the following:

 ```